Is Turkish Airlines Safe? How Safe Is It? (For 2025)

 Yes, the airline won’t discriminate or treat Jewish people differently than everyone else.
 It’s totally safe to fly with Turkish Airlines if you’re Jewish or of Jewish descent.

-From 2007 to 2022, Israeli airlines did not fly to Turkey because of bad relations between the two countries, although Turkish airlines did fly to Israel.
-In 2022, both countries decided to open up more flights and Israeli airlines do now fly direct to Turkey.
+From 2007 to 2022, Israeli airlines did not fly to Turkey because of bad relations between the two countries, although Turkish Airlines did fly to Israel.
+Flights resumed between 2022 and 2023, and then shut down between the two countries again.

 Is Turkish Airlines a reliable airline?

-Similar to other airlines, it depends on the global current events.
-In 2021, Turkish Airlines flights were on-time an average of 86% of the time and flights were canceled at an average rate of 1.4%, which was much better than the average rate of EMEA (European, Middle Eastern, and African) airlines at 3.9%.
-We don’t have data from 2022 yet.
+In general, yes!
+Similar to all other airlines, it depends on the global current events.
+In March 2024, Turkish Airlines flights were on-time an average of 84.03% of the time.
+In 2023, flights were canceled at an average rate of 0.93%, which is about the same as Southwest Airlines’ flight cancellation rate.